AbeedShaikM/Personal-Blog/README.md

 This repository contains the code for my personal blog website.
 The website is built using Express.js, MongoDB Atlas, HTML, and CSS.

-## Live Demo

-You can view the live demo of the website at [https://personal-blogs-3hyo.onrender.com](https://personal-blogs-3hyo.onrender.com).

 ## Technologies Used

 - **Express.js**: A minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.